taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 **[READ ALOUD regardless of chosen branch]**

 > "One month later...
->
-> The new Minister (whether Keats, March, or another) orders a full inventory of the Hall of Artifacts.
-The Mirror of Masks is recovered from a hidden room, but something is wrong.
->
-> The Mirror shows a face no one recognizes—neither Vale nor Kett, neither Pyke nor Bodd.
+The new Minister orders a full inventory.
+The Mirror of Masks is recovered, but it shows a face no one recognizes—neither Blackwood nor Cross, neither Thorne nor Bodd.
 Someone else entirely.
-Someone who was never supposed to be there that night.
 >
-> Below the reflection, words appear in the glass: 'The third shadow watches still.'
+> Words appear in the glass: 'The third shadow watches still.'
 >
-> Curator Bales, examining the Mirror, goes pale.
-'This is impossible.
-The Mirror only shows people who have touched it.
-But according to this... there was someone else in the Ministry that night.
-Someone we never detected.'
->
-> The investigation may be closed, but the mystery, it seems, has just begun.
+> Bales whispers, 'Impossible.
+The Mirror only shows those who touched it.'
+The investigation may be closed, but the mystery has only deepened."
->
-> [TO BE CONTINUED...]"

 ---